Skip to main content

 Why EPCs Matter for Landlords

 Since April 2020, landlords in England and Wales must ensure their rental properties have a minimum EPC rating of Band E before granting a new tenancy or renewing an existing one.
-Letting a property with an F or G rating can result in fines up to £5,000.
+Letting a property below the minimum standard without a valid exemption can result in a penalty - and under the government's 2026 proposals the maximum penalty rises to £30,000 per property (up from £5,000).
+See landlord EPC fines and penalties for the detail.

 For full details on current and upcoming requirements, read our comprehensive guide: EPC Requirements for Landlords 2025-2030.